 How to Apply

-Internal Recruitment : Speak to your local CYP IAPT Lead in the first instance if you wish to apply, if you do not know who this is, please speak to your service manager.
+Internal recruitment : Speak to your local CYP Psychological Trainings Lead in the first instance if you wish to apply, if you do not know who this is, please speak to your service manager.
 You will need the support of your service manager before applying.
 Services apply for funded places as early as May for the following January so plan ahead.
-Application forms are available via CYP IAPT Leads within Children & Young People’s services across the Northwest Collaborative from August.
-Completed application forms with Service Manager and the CYP IAPT Lead approval should be sent to the CYP IAPT Lead.
+Application forms are available via CYP Psychological Trainings Leads within Children & Young People’s services across the Northwest Collaborative from August.
+Completed application forms with Service Manager and the CYP Psychological Trainings Lead approval should be sent to the CYP Psychological Trainings Lead.
 They then send them on to the Training Centre.
 This process happens annually opening in late summer and closing early autumn.
-Applications must be funded either with service/CCG approval if they are funding the course, or with a confirmed Recruit to Train place from HEE (confirmed by the CYP IAPT Lead).
+Applications must be funded either with service/ICB approval if they are funding the course, or with a confirmed Recruit to Train place from NHSE (confirmed by the CYP Psychological Trainings Lead).
 Applicants are invited to interview through the autumn in preparation for the course starting in January.

 Applications sent directly to the training centre by the applicant will not be accepted.